 Divide Opinions.
 It’s a Good Thing

 In fact, if you’re trying to do it in your marketing, or your business, or your own life, chances are you’re failing at it.
 And that’s because it’s not how it should be.

-Or would you rather 100 hardcore fans that, buy into you, your business, your brand and your mission and values, and think to themselves, “I can’t wait to share this with XXX”?
+Or would you rather have 100 hardcore fans that buy into you, your project, your brand and your mission and values, and think to themselves, “I can’t wait to share this”?

-By being so vanilla that you don’t offend anyone, you’re also missing out on the opportunity to connect with people that really share your opinion.
+If you’re so vanilla that you don’t offend anyone, you’re also missing out on the opportunity to connect with people that really share your opinion.

 Divide and conquer is appropriate in this context.
 Divide opinions.
 And then focus all your efforts on those that really buy into you.
 At the end of the day, they’re the ones that will probably become customers.
 Unlike the others.